wxt-dev/wxt/docs/guide/testing.md

 Not all testing frameworks can handle auto-imports.
 If your framework or setup is not listed below, it may be easiest to disable auto-imports.

 To setup auto-imports manually, use [`unplugin-auto-import`](https://www.npmjs.com/package/unplugin-auto-import).
-It uses the same tool, `unimport`, as WXT and will result in compatiple auto-imports. `unplugin-auto-import` supports lots of different tools (vite, webpage, esbuild, rollup, etc).
+It uses the same tool, `unimport`, as WXT and will result in compatiple auto-imports. `unplugin-auto-import` supports lots of different tools (vite, webpack, esbuild, rollup, etc).
 You can try and integrate it into your build process.

 ### Vitest (Recommended)